CiscoDevNet/terraform-fmc-dynamicobjects/README.md

 # Cisco Secure Firewall Dynamic Objects module for Network Infrastructure Automation (NIA)

 With shift to dynamic infrastructure, it becomes difficult for SecOps team to keep track of changes efficiently and dynamic firewalling becomes an important requirement.
-This Terraform module works in conjunction with Hashicorp's Consul to automate this requirement utlizing Cisco Secure Firewall **Dynamic Objects**.
+This Terraform module works in conjunction with Hashicorp's Consul to automate this requirement utilizing Cisco Secure Firewall **Dynamic Objects**.

 HashiCorp **Consul** is a service mesh solution providing a full featured control plane with service discovery, configuration, and segmentation functionality across several environments.
 Its service discovery feature allows Consul agents to register services to a central registry and other clients can use Consul to discover providers of a given service.
 It keeps track of all the services, the nodes on which these services are running and their health status.
 This information can be used to automate network and security tasks.